ipfs-shipyard/workshop-idm-chat-dapp/README.md

 While IDM and Nomios are still in their infancy, this workshop is meant to showcase its potential and commitment to open-standards, such as [DIDs](https://w3c-ccg.github.io/did-spec) and [Verifiable Credentials](https://www.w3.org/TR/verifiable-claims-data-model/).

+Here are some references if you want to know more:

+- Project management repository on GitHub - https://github.com/ipfs-shipyard/pm-idm
+- IDM Concept document - https://github.com/ipfs-shipyard/pm-idm/blob/master/docs/idm-concept.md
+- IDM Specification document - https://github.com/ipfs-shipyard/pm-idm/blob/master/docs/idm-spec.md
+- IDM & Nomios codebase - https://github.com/ipfs-shipyard/pm-idm#codebase

 If you are interested in helping us or even just tracking progress, you may do so via:

 - Subscribing to the Nomios newsletter at http://nomios.io
 - Chatting with us on `#ipfs` and `#ipfs-identity` IRC channels on freenode.net
 - Attending our bi-weekly progress calls - https://github.com/ipfs-shipyard/pm-idm/issues?q=progress+label%3Aprogress-call

-Here are few references if you want to know more:

-- Project management repository on GitHub - https://github.com/ipfs-shipyard/pm-idm
-- IDM Concept document - https://github.com/ipfs-shipyard/pm-idm/blob/master/docs/idm-concept.md
-- IDM Specification document - https://github.com/ipfs-shipyard/pm-idm/blob/master/docs/idm-spec.md
-- IDM & Nomios codebase - https://github.com/ipfs-shipyard/pm-idm#codebase